HKSSY/COMP3335_GP13/wordpresssecurity/improve_system_security/step8.md

 ![View log data from live traffic page](https://raw.githubusercontent.com/HKSSY/katacoda-scenarios/main/wordpresssecurity/improve_system_security/image/wordfence_view_log_data_detail.png)

 You can analyze the activity detail by "WHOIS LOOKUP" tool to track the owner's register information.
+If the activity is suspicious, you may click the “Block IP” button to block that IP address.
+Note that if you use the button to block an IP address it is a temporary block controlled by the option “How long is an IP address blocked when it breaks a rule”.
+You can find this option in the “Rate Limiting” section on the “Firewall Options” page.